ipfs-inactive/blog/content/post/051-new-ipfs-release-process.md

 ## Where To Learn More

-If you're interested in seeing this release process in action, we trialed the _full_ (not patch) release process in the latest patch release (0.4.22):
+If you're interested in seeing this release process in action, we trialed the _full_ (not patch) release process for the latest patch release (0.4.22):
 [#6506](https://github.com/ipfs/go-ipfs/issues/6506).

-If you'd like to read out the official release process, you can find it in [docs/releases.md](https://github.com/ipfs/go-ipfs/blob/master/docs/releases.md).
+If you'd like to read through the official release process, you can find it in [docs/releases.md](https://github.com/ipfs/go-ipfs/blob/master/docs/releases.md).

 Finally, if you're using go-ipfs in production and would like to join the the